tychosoft/moderncli/FEATURES.md

 completely unrelated data structures.
 Sync also includes other kinds of thread synchronization objects such as semaphores and barriers.

+## templates.hpp

+Some very generic, universal, and miscellanous templates and functions.

 ## linting

 Since this is common code extensive support exists for linting and static